davidhu34/Algorithm_Final_STA/README.md

 4. Open `test/src/main.cpp`, add your test functions' prototype before `main()`, then call your test functions inside `main()`.

-5. Go to project root directory, open `Maketest` file.
-Make sure your module (`src/foo`) is listed on the `MODULES := ` line.
+5. Go to project root directory, open `Makefile` file.
+Make sure your module (`src/foo`) is listed on the `MODULES := ` line in `debug` section.
 If you want to exclude other module, just delete it from that line.

-6. At project root directory, type `make -f Maketest`.
+6. At project root directory, type `make`.
 If will compile all necessary files and create an executable: `bin/unit_test`.
     It will execute it automatically at the end of make.